Sprinklr Social

 What worked: Personal outreach and using social listening to guide action.
 What didn’t: Initial silence stalled engagement, demonstrating the cost of ignoring real-time sentiment.

-If you can't afford learning-by-failure, here are six best practices to help your brand stay prepared and resilient in 2025:
+If you can't afford learning-by-failure, here are six best practices to help your brand stay prepared and resilient:

 • Keep your crisis plan current: Platforms, audiences, and threats evolve constantly.
 Audit response workflows at least quarterly — update messaging templates, escalation paths, and approvals to reflect new teams, tools, and channels like Threads or Bluesky.